valfulton/Atlantic-ADSHADE-Peace/README.md

 RESTART_PASS: custom password in case you need to trigger your agent via http for any reason
 ```

-Using Eliza OS Agent Twitter Client, you can also authenticate as a user with your API keys, if using the paid plan.

-This agent uses the official X API and a different library but the lessons are the same.

 ## Authenticating Your Agent with the Client ID and Secret

 There's a utility NodeJS server in the file `/utils/auth.js` that you can run with node.